 timeout is overridden from 1000 to 2000.

-- Parameters you set in the UI
+- Parameters you set via the settings files

 To find the values of parameters for an analysis in the Diffblue Cover UI: